NWRA: Ed Hiestand Memorial Veterinary Student Scholarship

 Presentation: The winner makes a 20 to 25 minute presentation at the Symposium and the paper is eligible for publication by NWRA.

-Award: $500 scholarship to defray travel expenses, symposium registration, and banquet ticket are provided in memory of Ed Hiestand.
-The award is presented at the Symposium.
+Award: $1000 scholarship to defray travel expenses, symposium registration, and banquet ticket are provided in memory of Ed Hiestand.
+The award is announced and presented at the Symposium.

 You can learn more about this opportunity by visiting the funder's website.